iliabylich/iliabylich.github.io/_posts/2020-01-26-evaluating-ruby-in-ruby.markdown

 ##### method arguments

-Every method has an arglist.
+Every method has a list of arguments.
 Yes, sometimes it's empty, but even in such case we do an arity check.
 In general arguments initialization is a part of every method call.

 This part of Ruby is really complicated, because we have 12 argument types: